Master and Man (1929 film)

 Master and Man is a 1929 British drama film directed by George A. Cooper and starring Anne Grey, Henri De Vries and Olaf Hytten.
-It was based on the play Master and Man by George Robert Sims and Henry Pettitt.
+Due to the public's apathy towards silent films, a sound version was also produced in 1929.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects along with a theme song.
+The film was based on the play Master and Man by George Robert Sims and Henry Pettitt, though Cooper is also credited on a novelization published by The London Book Company.
 It was made at Isleworth Studios.

 Plot

 A manager of a motor works is sacked for being too old, leading him into a bitter dispute with his former employer.